Banner photo by Jeremy Lock

 John Meyer (Collaborating Writer) See cast bio.

-D. Franklyn Murphy (Collaborating Writer) is a former U.S. Marine who works in New York City.
+D. Franklyn Murphy (U.S. Marine Corps) (Collaborating Writer) is a former U.S. Marine who works in New York City.
 His work has appeared in Nine Lines Magazine and Wrath-Bearing Tree.

-Jenny Pacanowski (Collaborating Writer) is a poet/combat veteran/facilitator/public speaker/actor/curator.
+Jenny Pacanowski (U.S. Army) (Collaborating Writer) is a poet/combat veteran/facilitator/public speaker/actor/curator.
 She collaborates with Impact Theater, Intersections International, One Fight Foundation, CUNY, Ithaca College, Syracuse University, Poetic Theater Productions, Bedlam Outreach, The Military Resilience Project along with many other organizations.
 In this past year, Jenny has founded and is the director of Female Veterans Empowered to Transition (FVET) which is held at Camel’s Hump Farm in Bethlehem, PA.
 Most recently, Jenny has performed at the Lincoln Center Atrium, The New York Cultural and Ethical Society, Poetic License: Kicking down Doors, Veterans Special at the Lucid Body House, LaGuardia Community College Veteran Week, and Aquila Theater@ GK arts center.
 She has been published in “Reflections; Public Rhetoric, Civic Writing and Service Learning,” “Journal of Military Behavioral Health,” “The Indypendent, online magazine,” “The I’mpossible Project,” and many more.
 Jenny’s goal is to help veterans and civilians by healing the wounds of war and military culture through the arts.
-Jenny hopes that creating smoother reintegration programs will facilitate lowering the suicide, homelessness, and addiction epidemics that plague our veterans.
+Jenny, who served as a combat medic for medical support convoys in Iraq, hopes that creating smoother reintegration programs will facilitate lowering the rates of suicide, homelessness, and addiction epidemics that plague our veterans.

 Dave Tennent (Projections Designer) creates interactive video installations, custom theatrical software, and projections designs for theater.
 Off-Broadway and Downtown: Hamlet In Bed (Rattlestick), AZAK (Rising Phoenix, Rattlestick) Love Machine (Incubator Arts Project); La Ruta (Working Theater); P.S.
 Jones and the Frozen City (New Ohio); Bullet For Adolf (New World Stages); How to Break (HERE); The Language Archive (Fordham); Chimera (HERE, Under The Radar 2012).
 Regional: Posterboy (Williamstown) Interior Designs (NJPAC, Jersey Moves); Pinkolandia (Two River Theater);Twelfth Night (Aquila Theatre); The Clean House (Syracuse Stage); Holiday Review (Oregon Ballet Theater).
 Associate Projections: Sweet Bird of Youth (Goodman Theater, Chicago); Crowns (Goodman Theater, Chicago).
 Dave has taught projections workshops at Syracuse University, New York University, and Harvard University.
 This is his fourth show with Aquila Theatre.